 18. Play Strategy Games

-Games are brilliant for your child’s brain, requiring strategic thinking, puzzle solving, memory, and concentration.
+Many board games are brilliant for your child’s brain, requiring strategic thinking, puzzle solving, memory, and concentration.
 Scientists tell us that games such as cards and chess help the brain form new neural connections.
 This is a great incentive to spend lots of time playing together.
+Strategy games are perfect educational activities for kids at home.
+Some more fun educational games to try include Mastermind, Qwirkle, and Blokus.
+Simple games for toddlers can be tic tac toe or hang man for with simple sight words.

 19. Encourage Problem Solving